 McCloud’s Baked Smothered Pork Chops (Made Easy With Cream Of Celery)

-McCloud’s smothered porkchops
+McCloud’s smothered pork chops

 I can’t explain how much I love meat smothered in gravy!
 I think my grandma Viola Taylor and her husband Carlton McCloud are greatly responsible for that.
+I lived with them on and off as a teenager from 13 to 18 years old.

-I lived with them as a teenager from 13 to 18 years old.
 And when I tell you Mr. McCloud, who did most of the cooking, made something smothered in gravy at least 2 times a week for dinner, THAT IS NO EXAGERRATION!!!
+He would cook everything from smothered turkey wings and smothered steak to smothered pork chops.

+And sometimes he would fry the meat first then smother it in a gravy.
 Very much like these delicious smothered fried pork chops I made years ago that were inspired by him.
-I have a video for my famous SMOTHERED FRIED PORK CHOPS BELOW BY THE WAY.
+I have a video on my YouTube channel for my famous SMOTHERED FRIED PORK CHOPS BELOW.

 Smothered Fried Pork Chops 2014 Video